By Wendy Stoltz / Last Modified On January 15, 2023

-I call these lemon drizzle cookies because the lemonade-flavored icing is so beautifully drizzled on top of each cookie, making them as gorgeous as they are delicious.
+I call these lemon drizzle cookies because the lemonade-flavored icing is so beautifully drizzled on top of each cookie, making them as delicious as they are.

 With some easy-to-find ingredients and just about an hour of your time, you'll have a platter of gluten-free lemon cookies that everyone in the family will love.

 Gluten-Free All-Purpose Flour - I used Bob's Red Mill 1-to-1 Gluten-Free Baking Flour in the blue bag.
-I find that this gives me the best cookie baking results.
+I find that this gives me the best cookie-baking results.
+You can't use almond flour.
+Make sure your blend has xantham gum.
+If not, add xanthan gum to it.

-Baking Powder - Added to baked goods, baking powder creates air bubbles and rise in them.
+Baking Powder - Added to baked goods, the baking powder creates air bubbles and rises in them.
+Not baking soda.

-Kosher Salt - A bit of salt is always welcome in sweet things, to give balance to the flavors.
+Kosher Salt - A bit of salt is always welcome in sweet things to balance the flavors.

 Granulated Sugar - A must for most cookie recipes, sugar is what makes things sweet.
 White sugar in cookies makes them crispy as well.

-Unsalted Butter - Leave your butter on the counter for a couple of hours to bring it to room temperature.
+Unsalted Butter - Leave your butter on the counter for a few hours to bring it to room temperature.
 I prefer unsalted butter in baked goods because then I can control the amount of salt in the recipe.

 Egg - One egg helps bind everything together.
 Use any type of large egg that you like.